NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shrinking Potion (Greater).md

 * * *

-This fungus-flavored potion conveys the effects of the [[Spells/Shrink|Shrink]] spell to make you and all your gear smaller.
+This fungus-flavored potion conveys the effects of the [[Shrink|Shrink]] spell to make you and all your gear smaller.
 This potion has no onset, lasts for 1 hour, and grants the effects of a 4th-rank _shrink_ spell.
 In addition, you gain a +2 item bonus to Stealth checks while shrunken.

 [[Equipment Effects/Effect_ Shrinking Potion (Greater)|Effect: Shrinking Potion (Greater)]]